sovorobyov/Invoice-AI-Agent/execution-plan.md

 ### Phase 2: Core Infrastructure (2-3 hours)
 1. **File Upload System**
-   - Extend the existing file upload component by adding an ability to drag and drop the file into the chat window for upload
+   - Extend the existing file upload component by adding an ability to drag and drop the file anywhere in the chat window for upload
    - Update file validation rules:
      - Supported formats: PDF, PNG, JPG
      - Max file size: 10MB